justropp/inventory_completeness/README.md

 R functions were adapted from: https://github.com/AndreMenegotto/SpatialGaps

 ## Slope-based indicators
-### Slope of species accumulation curves fitted with a Clench function: not working
+### Slope of species accumulation curves fitted with a Clench function: <style="color:red"> not working

 ```